ChuhaBilli/BookStoreAPIAutomation/README.md

 ## **Steps To Execute Test:**

+1.
-1.a Clone the repo via git using command
+	Clone the repo via git using command:
 	```bash
 	git clone https://github.com/ChuhaBilli/BookStoreAPIAutomation.git
 	```

 	OR

-1.b Download the source code as zip from [here](https://github.com/ChuhaBilli/BookStoreAPIAutomation) and then unzip to desired directory on your machine.
+	Download the source code as zip from [here](https://github.com/ChuhaBilli/BookStoreAPIAutomation) and then unzip to desired directory on your machine.

 2. Go to project root:
 	```bash